azharris1964/azharris1964/README.md

 Hi!
 My name is Armontae Harris.
-I am an asipirng Game Developer and I'm studying at Woodbury University in the Applied Computer Science Program.
+I am an aspiring Game Developer and I'm studying at Woodbury University in the Applied Computer Science Program.

 Within this repository you will find the source code for the projects I have completed in the following courses: